Probing the Quantum Nature of Gravity through Classical Diffusion: Separability bound

 and it explicitly depends on the matrix $\bar\gamma$.
 Therefore the validity of the PPT condition over time~\eqref{MAIN_EQ:PPT} implicitly sets restrictions on the elements of $\bar\gamma$, which govern the diffusion.

-To obtain the corresponding bounds, we require that the ground states of the two oscillators do not immediately entangle after a time $\varepsilon>0$, as would otherwise happen in absence of diffusion, due to the Newtonian interaction.
+We now require that the ground states of the two oscillators do not immediately entangle after a time $\varepsilon>0$, as would otherwise happen in absence of diffusion, due to the Newtonian interaction.
 Taking as initial covariance matrix $V_0 = \mathbb{I}_4$/2, by Taylor expanding the PPT condition we obtain:

 The first term on the right hand side is non-negative by construction and independent of both $\bar\gamma$ and $K$; however, by choosing $z_0=(a,-b,ia,ib)$, with $a,b \in \mathbb{C}$, it vanishes identically.
 Therefore, requiring that the separability of the ground state is preserved implies the positivity of the time derivative of the covariance, $\frac{dV}{dt}|_{t=0}$, on the subset of vectors $z_0$.
-Inserting the above choice for $z_0$ in the inequality~\eqref{MAIN_EQ:PPTshort}, one obtains a set of conditions which amount to:
+Inserting the above choice for $z_0$ in the inequality~\eqref{MAIN_EQ:PPTshort}, with the additional assumption $|a| = |b|$, one obtains a set of conditions which amount to (we recall that \(\bar\gamma\) is real and symmetric, so also its off-diagonal entries are real):

 where $\alpha \in [0,2\pi)$ is simply the phase difference between $a$ and $b$.
 The strongest of these conditions is set by maximizing the l.h.s. of the above equation, obtaining: